semasuka/blog/about.md

 # About the blog

-This blog is built using [Jekyll](https://jekyllrb.com "Jekyll").
+This blog is ranked among [the top 40 blogs on Machine Learning to follow in 2019](https://blog.feedspot.com/machine_learning_blogs/).The blog itself is built using [Jekyll](https://jekyllrb.com "Jekyll").
 If you wish to use this blog as a template to create your blog or contribute to this project, pull request on my GitHub profile [here](https://github.com/semasuka/blog).

-All of the content on this site is FREE with no ads for the benefit of the community.
+Knowledge should be given without a cost that is why all of the content on this blog is FREE with no ads for the benefit of the community.
 Do not reproduce the entire content (or very substantial portions) of any article without asking first!

 # Contact the author